top of page

 • Apply for Medicare online at the Social Security website.
 (This is the fastest method.)

-• You will need to complete CMS Form 40B and possibly CMS Form L564 and submit them to your local Social Security Office.
+• You will need to complete CMS Form 40B and, if applicable, CMS Form L564, and submit them to your local Social Security Office.
 If you are working with a licensed Medicare Broker, they can assist you with this process.
-Enlisting your Broker to assist you is only a day or two slower than you navigating through the Social Security Administration website.
-And, you will still need to upload either your completed CMS Form 40B or CMS Form L564 if you are either voluntarily or involuntarily leaving your employer's health plan. by Call Social Security at 800-772-1213.
+Enlisting your Broker to help you is only a day or two slower than navigating the Social Security Administration website yourself.
+And, you will still need to upload either your completed CMS Form 40B or CMS Form L564 if you are either voluntarily or involuntarily leaving your employer's health plan.
+Call Social Security at 800-772-1213.
 (TTY 800-325-0778.)

 • Contact your local Social Security office.
-You can request a time to set-up a meeting with a SSA representative at your nearest SSA office, but this is not necessary and can delay the process by 4-6 weeks.
+You can request a time to schedule a meeting with an SSA representative at your nearest SSA office, but this is not required and may delay the process by 4-6 weeks.

-The online application typically takes less than 10 minutes, provided you have the forms already completed and uploaded to your files.
+The online application typically takes less than 10 minutes, provided you have already completed and uploaded the forms to your files.
 Additionally, if you set up an account on the www.ssa.gov website many years ago and do not remember the password you used, it could end up being problematic.
-If this is the case, contact your licensed, independent Medicare broker and enlist their help in getting enrolled as expeditiously as possible.
+If this is the case, contact your licensed, independent Medicare broker and enlist their help to enroll as expeditiously as possible.

 Visiting a local Social Security office could mean waiting in a long line, and the Social Security Administration encourages people not to show up without an appointment.